 Why you may ask?

-By contrast, an individual policy provides the exact amount of coverage you need and is portable.
+By contrast, an individual policy provides the exact amount of disability income insurance coverage you need and is portable.
 You are also free to customize it to meet specific needs.
 For instance, you can have it cover income from bonuses, commissions, and other incentive pay that group plans usually don’t cover.

 What Are Different Types of Disability Insurance?

-There are two types of disability insurance policies:
+There are two types of disability income insurance policies: